ElsonRenatoDeFranca/shoppingcart-cloud-native/README.md

 4- Navigate to https://console.run.pivotal.io and log in to your workspace:

-4.1) You app should be deployed and started up unde the development section
+4.1) Your app should be deployed and started up unde the development section